dcarles/SimpleBattleship/Readme.md

-C# Programming Test: Battleships - A console guessing game
+##C# Programming Test: Battleships - A console guessing game

-####Goal
+###Goal
-Sink all the ships on the grid
+Sink all the ships on the grid inputting coordinates in the console

 [Description and Rules on Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game))

+###Project Description
 Very simple game of battle ships.
 Basically it is a console application to allow a single human player to play a one-sided game of battleships against the computer.
 The program created a 10x10 grid, and place a number of ships on the grid at random with the following sizes:

 * 1x Battleship (5 squares)